rayanfam/rayanfam.github.io/_posts/2018-12-16-hypervisor-from-scratch-part-5.md

 #define CPU_BASED_ACTIVATE_SECONDARY_CONTROLS 0x80000000
 ```

 In the earlier versions of VMX, there was nothing like Secondary Processor-Based VM-Execution Controls.
-Now, if you want to use the secondary table, you have to set the 31st bit of the first table; otherwise, it's like the secondary table field with zeros.
+Now, if we want to use the secondary table, we have to set the 31st bit of the first table; otherwise, it's like the secondary table field with zeros.

 ![Secondary-Processor-Based-VM-Execution-Controls](../../assets/images/secondary-processor-based-vm-execution-controls-fields.png)